devowhippit/devonhirth.com/src/portfolio/daisy-debt/index.md

 ### <a class="flex mie-1 no-underline" id="research-sprint" href="#research-sprint"><svg class="icon" aria-hidden="true"><use xlink:href="#tabler-folder"></use></svg></a> Research Sprint

-This summary of research conducted during my fellowship at the Blue Ridge Labs foundation in 2016 led my team to build [Daisy Debt](https://daisydebt.org/).
-It includes what I observed during our interviews with [Financial Empowerment Centers](https://www1.nyc.gov/site/dca/consumers/get-free-financial-counseling.page) (FE Centers), but many community-based organizations (CBOs) do similar work.
+This summary of research conducted during my fellowship at the Blue Ridge Labs foundation in 2016 led my team to build <a href="https://daisydebt.org/" rel="nofollow noopener noreferrer" target="_blank">Daisy Debt</a>.
+It includes what I observed during our interviews with <a href="https://www1.nyc.gov/site/dca/consumers/get-free-financial-counseling.page" rel="nofollow noopener noreferrer" target="_blank">Financial Empowerment Centers</a> (FE Centers), but many community-based organizations (CBOs) do similar work.
 I am grateful to the financial counselors that we were able to work with, who showed much interest and proved to be highly influential on the project.

 #### Observations of financial counseling sessions